Yelp/ezio/README.md

 uses the Cheetah/Spitfire syntax, but unlike those languages, it compiles to Python C extension modules.

+Currently, EZIO is in an experimental state, and shouldn't be used in production or any sensitive context.

 The core design idea of EZIO is this: a Python templating language has to use the Python runtime (here, the C-API) for a few core tasks: